Toyota Auris: Toyota Blade

 The upscale sibling of the Auris is called the Blade.
 It replaced the Toyota Allex, which, in turn, was the replacement for the Toyota Sprinter.
 The Blade was sold at Japanese Toyota dealerships Toyota Store and Toyopet Store locations, while the Auris was exclusive to Toyota Corolla Store and Toyota NETZ Store locations.
 It has different front and rear sheetmetal, and is powered by Toyota's 2.4-litre 2AZ-FE engine.
 All 2.4-litre models have CVT automatic gearboxes.

 In August 2007, Toyota released the Blade Master, an upgraded trim of the Blade which features Toyota's 280 PS, 3.5-litre 2GR-FE V6 engine, larger brakes, and an upgraded suspension.
 Toyota discontinued the Blade in April 2012, ahead of the replacement of the Auris, without a direct successor.

+Safety

 Second generation (E180; 2012)

-The second generation Auris was revealed on 20 August 2012.
+The second generation Auris was revealed on 20 August 2012 and went on sale in Japan on the same day.
 It features a wider, lower stance with a more luxurious interior.
 Its dashboard was later used on the E170 series Corolla saloon that was released later in 2013.

-It was first shown at the 2012 Paris Motor Show, with European sales starting in early 2013.
-It went on sale in Japan in September 2012, and in Australia and New Zealand in October 2012, as the Corolla Hatchback.
+The European market Auris was first shown at the 2012 Paris Motor Show, with European sales starting in early 2013.
+It went on sale in Australia and New Zealand in October 2012, as the Corolla Hatchback.
 In some parts of Asia, the sales of the new Auris was sold from the second quarter of 2013.